 Bonamici Congratulates Beaverton Student Who Won District’s Congressional App Challenge

 Bonamici is a founder and co-chair of the Congressional STEAM Caucus, which advocates for the integration of the arts and design into STEM (science, technology, engineering, and mathematics) education to encourage creative thinking and engage more students.
-By supporting and recognizing young programmers, Congress is acknowledging the growing importance of technology development.
+By supporting and recognizing young programmers, Congress is acknowledging the growing importance of these fields.
 Students across the country competed in the Congressional App Challenge by creating and demonstrating a software application, or “app,” for mobile, tablet, or computer devices.
 The U.S. House of Representatives organizes the nationwide Congressional App Challenge each year.